Raygun API

 Authorization: Bearer <Raygun PAT>

-If you are seeing an HTTP 401 response you should check:
+If you see an HTTP 401 response, you should check:

 • Your request includes a Personal Access Token in the Authorization header.